chobbs/influxdata-cryptowerk-udf/README.md

 * Wants and provides a stream edge to Kapacitor.
 * Verifies seals of previously registered hashes.

+This UDF assumes usage of the experimental Telegraf input for [Blockchain Sealing](https://github.com/chobbs/telegraf-blockchain)

 ### Constructor

 | Chaining Method | Description |